polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 To reserve a parachain identifier, follow these steps:

 1. Ensure your local relay chain validators are running.
-For further information, refer to the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/) tutorial.
+For further information, refer to the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/) tutorial

-2. Connect to a local relay chain node using the [Polkadot JS Apps](https://polkadot.js.org/apps/){target=_blank} interface.
-If you have followed the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/) tutorial, you can access the Polkadot JS Apps interface at `ws://localhost:9944`
+2. Connect to a local relay chain node using the [Polkadot.Js Apps](https://polkadot.js.org/apps/){target=_blank} interface.
+If you have followed the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/) tutorial, you can access the Polkadot.JS Apps interface at `ws://localhost:9944`

     ![](/images/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain/connect-a-parachain-1.webp)